 Once we had a bit of an idea of who was going to go where, we started talking about the things the animals would need in their enclosures.
 The hippo was going to need some water, the meerkats needed sand and the deer would probably like some grass.

 We looked all over the house for items that would serve to become the temporary homes of our new zoo animals.
 Our craft cupboard turned out to be a great source of supplies: we found felt, old wrapping paper, magazines, tissue paper, cardboard, fabric scraps and craft paper.
-In the kitchen, we found a glass bowl that seemed perfect for our octopus’ aquarium and a plastic cup that would keep the people safe from the poisonous snake.
-We even used one of my old T-shirts as a paddock for the lion.

 Using different materials for each enclosure seemed to give the impression that they were naturally separated from each other.
 But there were valid concerns from Noa about the safety of the visitors.
 In short: we needed fences.

-I came up with the simplest idea I could.
-I cut up pieces of cardboard and slid them in place as you can see on the image below.
-(A quick note here to warn you to not make the incisions bigger than then thickness of the cardboard you’re using or they’ll keep falling over.
+A quick note here to warn you to not make the incisions bigger than then thickness of the cardboard you’re using or they’ll keep falling over.
 You want them sitting snug as a bug.
-I did learn that the hard way!)
+I did learn that the hard way!

 Once all the fences were in place we started adding natural materials to the enclosures to make the animals feel more at home.